-During each mid-term and retention election performance review period of a judge or justice, the Commission shall arrange for a conference between each judge or justice and a Conference Team.
-The purpose of this conference shall be to assist in identifying aspects of the judge's or justice's performance that may need improvement and to help the judge or justice to develop plans for self-improvement.
+During each mid-term and retention election performance review period of a judge, the Commission shall arrange for a conference between each judge and a Conference Team.
+The purpose of this conference shall be to assist in identifying aspects of the judge's performance that may need improvement and to help the judge to develop plans for self-improvement.
 The activities and operations of the Conference Teams shall be governed by the following provisions:

 (b) Organization.
 The Conference Team members shall organize themselves as meets their needs in order to conference with the judge(s) assigned to that team.